Budget 2017: More help for SMEs to go digital, with focus on data and cybersecurity

 The Cyber Security Agency of Singapore (CSA) will thus work with professional bodies to train cybersecurity professionals.

-More than S$80 million will be made available for these programmes, and the Minister for Communications and Information Yaacob Ibrahim will elaborate at the Committee of Supply (COS) debates, he added.
+More than S$80 million will be made available for these programmes, and Minister for Communications and Information Yaacob Ibrahim will elaborate on this at the Committee of Supply (COS) debates, he added.

 TAPPING ON INNOVATION